utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 ## Home directory

-I want to make sure we are all starting from the same relative location, so blindly follow me by typing the following into your terminal.
-(If you see a command like this that starts with `$`, don't type that in.
-It's just a note that it is a terminal command).
+I want to make sure we are all starting from the same relative location.
+Do this command and hit return:

 `$ cd ~`

 That tilde is usually at the top left of your keyboard.

+> Remember: If you see a command like this that starts with `$`, don't type that in.
+It's just a note that it is a terminal command.

+You probably didn't get anything in return and that is OK.
+Typically if you type a command in the shell and you don't get an error, you are fine.

 You used your first Bash command, `cd`, which is "change directory".
 The `~` is a shortcut that takes you to the "home" directory of the logged in user.
 You can always use `cd ~` to get you back to home.